Cycling74/ml-ddsp/ReadMe.md

 ## Real-time Usage

 Example patches which use the DDSP Max objects are located in the *patches* folder.
 The *ddsp_decoder_controls_tilde_example.maxpat* shows how to combine the *decoder_controls~*, *harmonic_oscillator~* and *filtered_noise~* MC objects for latent space exploration and timbre transfer.
-Two pre-trained models are available in the *models* folder, which were trained on violin and saxophone data using the [URMP dataset](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).
+Two pre-trained models that are compatible with the *decoder_controls~* object are available in the according *models/decoder_controls_models* folder, which were trained on violin and saxophone data using the [URMP dataset](http://www2.ece.rochester.edu/projects/air/projects/URMP.html).
 In order to load a model and perform inference, the absolute path to the model needs to be set as argument in *decoder_controls~*.

 ## Training